 Mary Louise with "Luminous Voyage", a triptych, 66" x 144"

 Mary Louise Long, a painter and printmaker, has exhibited her colorful large scale paintings and prints in galleries and museums in the United States.
 The artist's studio is presently located in Stamford, Connecticut.
-"Silent Stars - Indigo Shadows" is the most recent solo exhibition in Fairfield, Connecticut at Art/Place Gallery.
+"Reflections" was the artists most recent solo exhibition in Fairfield, Connecticut at Art/Place Gallery in September 2019.

 The artist's painting "Midnight Revel" was included in the Katonah Museum Artist's

 exhibition "Order/Disorder", 2018, at Westchester Community College's Gallery, New York.

 "Moons, Memories, and Mysteries", a large scale painting, was exhibited in

 "How High the Moon" at the Hastings City Hall Gallery, Hastings-on-Hudson, New York.
 This 2017 show commemorated the invention of the telescope.

 "A Painterly Progression" was the selected exhibition in October of 2016 by the artist at Art/Place Gallery in Fairfield, CT.
 Featured in this show was the triptych "Infinite Journey", with each canvas panel measuring 66"x48".